Cursor vs GitHub Copilot

 About GitHub Copilot

-GitHub Copilot is an AI pair programmer that provides real-time code suggestions, completions, and chat assistance directly within various development environments.
+GitHub Copilot is an AI pair-programming tool that provides code completions, answers coding questions, and performs autonomous multi-file coding tasks across various IDEs.

 It's a Tie